-Some suspension forks have a lockout feature which is activated by a button or a lever.
+Some suspension forks have a system to block suspension (lockout), which is activated by a button or a lever.
 Depending on the manufacturer the operation differs slightly.

 With the lockout function activated, the stanchion tube does not move into the lower leg.
 This function is recommended when riding uphill or out-of-the-saddle, as the locking of the suspension avoids bobbing.